Barnwell: How all 32 teams can win Super Bowl LIII

 The vast majority of prediction columns are pegging the most likely candidate to win an award or advance to a certain level.
 This column is different.
 The goal here is to find the most likely path for each candidate.
 In other words, figuring out what would have to happen for each of the league's 32 teams to win a Super Bowl if everything (or just about everything) goes right for them.

 I'll go through the teams from 32-1 in order of their expected Super Bowl chances, according to ESPN's Football Power Index.
 Each team's scenario happens in its own universe, of course, since only one team can win the Super Bowl.
 Nothing is impossible in a world in which Leicester City won the Premier League title as 5,000-1 underdogs, but the teams that start this list will probably need at least one star player in their division to get injured and a lot of other help along the way.
 In most cases, though, we're just looking to get these teams into the postseason.
-As we saw with the Eagles and Foles last season, once you get in, just about anything can happen.
+As we saw with the Eagles and Nick Foles last season, once you get in, just about anything can happen.

 32. Cleveland Browns